helloextend/e2e-challenge/README.md

 -   Navigate to the Empire State building's page and verify that the url is correct

--   Create a new page object and spec for the Empire State building's page
+-   Create a new spec for the Empire State building's page

 -   Ensure the link next to 'Preceded by' would take you to the page for the Chrysler Building